killergerbah/asbplayer/README.md

 - Install the Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest).
 - Drag-and-drop a subtitle file into the video element you want to sync.
 - Or, load a subtitle file into asbplayer and use the camera button in the bottom right.
-- For supported sites you can sync available subtitles via respective shortcut (`Ctrl+Shift+F` by default) or via enabled auto sync option
+- On supported sites you can sync detected subtitles via the extension keyboard shortcut (`Ctrl+Shift+F` by default), or via the "automatically sync detected subtitles" option.
+The same shortcut also allows you to sync an empty subtitle track, allowing you to mine media without accompanying subtitles.
 - It is recommended to use an extension keyboard shortcut (`Ctrl+Shift+X` by default) to mine subtitles since that will include audio/screenshots.

-### Supported sites for syncing subtitles from streaming video in another tab
+### Supported streaming video sites for subtitle detection
-- Netflix
+- Netflix (on main /watch url)
 - Youtube (on main /watch url)

 ### Anki